Ryan Gosling

-Born and raised in Canada, he rose to prominence at age 13 for being a child star on the Disney Channel's The Mickey Mouse Club (1993–1995), and went on to appear in other family entertainment programs, including Are You Afraid of the Dark?
+Gosling began his acting career when he was 13 on Disney Channel's The All New Mickey Mouse Club (1993–1995), and went on to appear in other family entertainment programs, including Are You Afraid of the Dark?
 (1995) and Goosebumps (1996).
-His first film role was as a Jewish neo-Nazi in The Believer (2001), and he went on to star in several independent films, including Murder by Numbers (2002), The Slaughter Rule (2002), and The United States of Leland (2003).
+His breakthrough role was that of a Jewish neo-Nazi in The Believer (2001), and he gained stardom in the 2004 romantic drama The Notebook.
+He starred in the critically acclaimed independent dramas Half Nelson (2006), for which he was nominated for the Academy Award for Best Actor; Lars and the Real Girl (2007); and Blue Valentine (2010).

-Gosling gained wider recognition and stardom for the 2004 romance film The Notebook.
-This was followed by starring roles in a string of critically acclaimed independent dramas including Half Nelson (2006), for which he was nominated for the Academy Award for Best Actor, Lars and the Real Girl (2007), and Blue Valentine (2010).
-Gosling co-starred in three mainstream films in 2011, the romantic comedy Crazy, Stupid, Love, the political drama The Ides of March, and the action drama Drive, all of which were critical and commercial successes.
-He then starred in the acclaimed financial satire The Big Short (2015) and the romantic musical La La Land (2016), the latter of which won him the Golden Globe Award for Best Actor and a second Academy Award nomination for Best Actor.
-Further acclaim followed with the science fiction thriller Blade Runner 2049 (2017) and the biopic First Man (2018).
-In addition to acting, he made his directorial debut with Lost River (2014).
+In 2011, Gosling had three mainstream successes in the romantic comedy Crazy, Stupid, Love, the political drama The Ides of March, and the action thriller Drive.
+After making his directorial debut with Lost River (2014), he starred in the financial satire The Big Short (2015), the action comedy The Nice Guys (2016), and the romantic musical La La Land (2016).
+The latter won him a Golden Globe and a second Academy Award nomination for Best Actor.
+Further acclaim followed with the science fiction film Blade Runner 2049 (2017) and the biopic First Man (2018).
+He played Ken in the fantasy comedy Barbie (2023), which emerged as his highest-grossing release and earned him a nomination for the Academy Award for Best Supporting Actor.

 Gosling's band, Dead Man's Bones, released their self-titled debut album and toured North America in 2009.
 He is a co-owner of Tagine, a Moroccan restaurant in Beverly Hills, California.
-Gosling is a supporter of PETA, Invisible Children, and the Enough Project and has traveled to Chad, Uganda and eastern Congo to raise awareness about conflicts in the regions.
-Gosling has been involved in peace promotion efforts in Africa for over a decade.
-He is in a relationship with actress Eva Mendes, with whom he has two daughters.
+Gosling is a supporter of People for the Ethical Treatment of Animals (PETA), Invisible Children, and the Enough Project and has traveled to Chad, Uganda and eastern Congo to raise awareness about conflicts in the regions.
+He has been involved in peace promotion efforts in Africa for over a decade.